 Every policy, regardless of political system, party in power, issue or idea, has the same basic guidelines that outline its cycle from definition to evaluation.

 - 1. (Problem definition) Agenda setting/situation analysis/changing an existing policy - 2.
 Policy design, planning, and formulation - 3.
 Decision-making - 4.
-Implementation - 5.
-Monitoring and impact evaluation - 6.
-Re-formulation with feedback information
+Implementation waning of political and public engagement, emergencies, etc.